 The review stated “Whole-fat dairy, unprocessed meat, and dark chocolate are SFA-rich foods with a complex matrix that are not associated with increased risk of CVD [Cardiovascular disease].
 The totality of available evidence does not support further limiting the intake of such foods.”

-Current dietary recommendations are to limit saturated fat to less than 10% of total calories.
-Carbohydrates are recommended to be 50-60% of total calories however the review found that increased intake of carbohydrates is associated with a higher risk of CVD and mortality.
+Current dietary recommendations advise limiting saturated fat to less than 10% of total calories.
+Carbohydrates are recommended to be 50-60% of total calories.

 This is just the latest published evidence that reducing saturated fat has not been found to be beneficial.
 The evidence against reducing SFA intake has been mounting over the last few years but nutrition education and the dietary guidelines have yet to catch up.